 Problems with fat digestion and absorption may lead to deficiency of fat-soluble vitamins (A, D, E, and K).
 Deficiencies of these vitamins can be diagnosed by blood tests and can usually be corrected by large oral doses.
 If the child’s system cannot absorb vitamins given by mouth, vitamin injections into the muscle may be necessary.

 Sometimes surgery is necessary during infancy to help establish the diagnosis of Alagille syndrome by direct examination of the bile duct system and through liver biopsy.
 However, surgical reconstruction of the bile duct system is not recommended because bile can still flow from the liver, and there is presently no procedure that can correct for the loss of the bile ducts within the liver.
-Occasionally, liver cirrhosis advances to a stage where the liver fails to perform its functions.
-Liver transplantation is then considered.

 Clinical trials are research studies that test how well new medical approaches work in people.
 Before an experimental treatment can be tested on human subjects in a clinical trial, it must have shown benefit in laboratory testing or animal research studies.
 The most promising treatments are then moved into clinical trials, with the goal of identifying new ways to safely and effectively prevent, screen for, diagnose, or treat a disease.

-Speak with your doctor about the ongoing progress and results of these trials to get the most up-to-date information on new treatments.
+Speak with your doctor about the ongoing progress and results of these trials to get the most up-to date information on new treatments.
 Participating in a clinical trial is a great way to contribute to curing, preventing and treating liver disease and its complications.

 Start your search here to find clinical trials that need people like you.

-Last updated on August 15th, 2023 at 12:06 pm
+Last updated on March 18th, 2025 at 02:29 pm